pacm93/TAPAS/README.md

 We included a copy of TI motorware in the cloned repository (_`motorware.zip`_).
 Alternatively you can download motorware from Motorware or here <https://github.com/SDI-SoftwareDefinedInverter/TAPAS/blob/master/motorware.zip>.

+The zip contains a windows installer, which can also de used on linux via wine.

 As the TAPAS board definition is not part of the stock motorware package we have to make some modifications to it.
 All the necessary changes are contained in the patch-file _`TAPAS_patch_motorware.patch`_.
 Now copy _`TAPAS_patch_motorware.patch`_ to the motorware installation folder (usually _`C:\ti\`_) and start git in bash mode (also in the motorware installation folder).
 Then execute the following commands:

 ```
 dos2unix TAPAS_patch_motorware.patch
+find . -type f | xargs dos2unix {} \; #only for linux installation
 patch -p0 -i TAPAS_patch_motorware.patch
 ```